paolo-sz/sshfs-win/README.md

 ## Building

-In order to build SSHFS-Win you will need Cygwin and the following Cygwin packages:
+In order to build SSHFS-Win you will need MSYS and the following MSYS packages:

-- gcc-core
+- gcc
 - git
-- libglib2.0-devel
+- glib2-devel
 - make
 - meson
 - patch

 You will also need:

-- FUSE for Cygwin.
-It is included with WinFsp and can be installed on a Cygwin installation by executing the command:

-    ```
-    $ sh "$(cat /proc/registry32/HKEY_LOCAL_MACHINE/SOFTWARE/WinFsp/InstallDir | tr -d '\0')"/opt/cygfuse/install.sh
-    FUSE for Cygwin installed.
-    ```
-- [Wix toolset](http://wixtoolset.org).
-This is a native Windows package that is used to build the SSHFS-Win MSI installer.
+- [NSIS Windows installers generator](https://nsis.sourceforge.io/).
+This is a tool that is used to build the SSHFS-Win EXE installer.

 To build:

-- Open a Cygwin prompt.
+- Open a MSYS prompt.
 - Change directory to the sshfs-win repository.
 - Issue `make`.
-- The sshfs-win repository includes the upstream SSHFS project as a submodule; if you have not already done so, you must initialize it with `git submodule update --init sshfs`.
+- The sshfs-win repository includes the upstream SSHFS project as a submodule; if you have not already done so, you must initialize it with `git submodule update --init sshfs cygfuse`.

 ## License